niqodea/tmux-matryoshka/README.md

 ## Implementation

 This plugin manages nested tmux sessions using a counter environment variable for each tmux instance in the nested hierarchy.
 When a tmux layer is disabled, the counter increments, keeping track of how deep you are in the nested sessions.
 Re-enabling tmux instances decrements this counter, ensuring they are reactivated in reverse order, which feels intuitive and natural.

+## Comparisons with Alternatives

+tmux-matryoshka is not the first plugin to streamline nested tmux workflows.
+Here is how it differentiates itself from other known plugins of its kind.

+* [tmux-suspend](https://github.com/MunifTanjim/tmux-suspend): tmux-matryoshka supports arbitrary levels of nesting, not just one
+* [nested-tmux](https://github.com/aleclearmind/nested-tmux): tmux-matryoshka works seamlessly for nested tmux sessions also over ssh, not just locally

 ## License